-The unaudited pro forma condensed combined financial statements do not reflect the anticipated realization of annual pre-tax synergies of approximately \$500 million by 2020, which includes both sales and operational benefits.
+The unaudited pro forma condensed combined financial statements do not reflect the anticipated realization of annual pre-tax synergies from the mergers of approximately \$500 million by 2020, which includes both sales and operational benefits.
 Although Abbott expects that synergies will result from the mergers, there can be no assurance that these synergies will be achieved.